able-app/docs/icebox/systems.md

 #### Θ Collections

 From time to time, to keep things logically organized in the design system we use a Collection.
 All this is, is a container for us to keep like items together.
 Know that a Collection can consist of Primitives, Elements and even Components.
 It's use strictly for organization purposes.
+A good example of how this is used in the design system is in how we structure a ListItem into Leading, Primary, and Trailing Collections that display in the same relative location in the ListItem but serve different purposes.
+In the design this provides for a single Component called ListItem, that has hundreds of variations based on the choices for Leading, Primary and Trailing.

 #### **Components**